 The lack of seriousness taken by many patients regarding the medical sequeale of Anorexia and Bulimia, contributes to the inability to choose the best protocol for care and therefore increases the likelihood of treatment failure.
 Because patients deny the severity of their condition they cannot accept the effects of malnutrition on heart, brain, organ and bone health.
 Sometimes the thinking by patients and family members is that if the effects of the illness are not overt, then how can a problem exist.
 This line of thinking is akin to the faulty perception regarding patients’ refusal to accept the realities of looking in the mirror and seeing low body weight or emaciation.
 Denying the problem and thereby denying its effects are not uncommon.
 Patients sometimes lie also about the severity of their condition, further hampering the selection of appropriate treatment options.

-Most clinicians agree that focussing on pre-disposing biological factors, neurobiology and psychology offer great promise in understanding and detailing causation.
+Most clinicians agree that focusing on pre-disposing biological factors, neurobiology and psychology offer great promise in understanding and detailing causation.
 For many patients, a combination of all factors contribute.
-Most in the eating disorder professional community agree that to some extent, nature, and indeed nurture and environment are significant contributors and all together they provide a more well rounded opportunity to figuring out causation. (see Scheel.
-December, 5,2016. psychologytoday.com)
+Most in the eating disorder professional community agree that to some extent, nature, and indeed nurture and environment are significant contributors and all together they provide a more well rounded opportunity to figuring out causation.
+(See Scheel.
+December 5, 2016. psychologytoday.com)

-As we progressed from the false assertion that genes cause eating disorders, to possibly there is a genetic link based on a series of potential genes and traits, the field of eating disorders began to explore biologic determinants contributing to causation.
-Significant studies on depression and anxiety as pre-determining factors proved reliable and gave and continue to give reason to be hopeful for patient recovery and in pursuing efficacious treatment protocols. (see Kaye, Strober, Fairburn)
+As we progressed from the false assertion that genes cause eating disorders, to there possibly being a genetic link based on a series of potential genes and traits, the field of eating disorders began to explore biologic determinants contributing to causation.
+Significant studies on depression and anxiety as pre-determining factors proved reliable and gave and continue to give reason to be hopeful for patient recovery and in pursuing efficacious treatment protocols.
+(See Kaye, Strober, Fairburn)